hfskidmoreIII/Portfolio/README.md

 # Portfolio
 Codes and Projects
-This Repository consists of different coding projects as well as human factor projects powerpoints.
+This Repository consists of different coding projects as well as human factor project powerpoints.